PowerShell/Community-Blog/Posts/2021/04/NewTemporaryFolders.md

 In reading the source code for `New-TemporaryItem` I was able to see the .NET Object being used to generate the file.
-It turns out there is also a .NET method that can be used to create a Temporary Folder as well in exactly the manner I wanted it.
+It turns out there is also a .NET method that can be used to create just that temporary name which all I wanted to use in the first place for the Directory name.

 When I ran this in the PowerShell Console it produced the following output of a New Temporary Folder